mmiv-center/MMIV-Workshop-ready-for-research/_episodes/08-reproducible.md

 a03@mmiv-workshop:~$
 a03@mmiv-workshop:~$
 ~~~
-It shows your user name (here a03), the name of the machine - mmiv-workshop and your current directory '~' (shortcut for your home directory).
+It shows your user name (here a03), the name of the machine - mmiv-workshop and your current directory '~' (tilde - a shortcut for your home directory).
 You can start typing commands after the '$' sign.

 ### Directories